 Third-party assessments need to be approved and scheduled three days prior to the last day of a student's term.
 It is highly recommended that any third-party assessment is scheduled before the last month of the term to ensure adequate time for scheduling and receipt of the score.

-WGU requires that all students using online proctoring for their objective assessments are testing within a secure environment.
+WGU requires that all students using online proctoring for their objective assessments test within a secure environment.
 A secure environment is defined as a place that is clear of any papers, books, and other materials.
 This includes any items on the walls around them.
 WGU objective assessment items are considered high-stakes and are not available for review outside of the secure testing environment.

 The secure environment must also be clear of any other person(s) and the student is the only person in the vicinity of the environment chosen for the test session.

-Students will receive a truncated score that will reflect their competency level based off the content design for the course they are completing.
+Students will receive a truncated result that will reflect their competency level based on the content design for the course they are completing.
 WGU does not round scores due to ensuring that a student is gaining competency and WGU is meeting accreditation requirements.
 Students are required to be at or above the given cut score for each course in order to receive a “pass” for that assessment.

 Students will receive a coaching report showing a high-level view of overall competency.
 Please see the Coaching Report and Results Policy for more information.